spsanderson/AIStratTrade/README.md

 ## Purpose

-This repository contains R code implementations of two popular trading
+This repository contains R code implementations of some popular trading
 strategies: the Fibonacci trading strategy and the momentum trading strategy.
 Both strategies are implemented using the `tidyverse` syntax and are demonstrated on historical stock price data for NVIDIA (NVDA).